📅 Updated June 2026🕒 10 min read✓ Medically Reviewed

 ② Pharmacy Not Disclosed for Independent Verification Hims-Specific

 Hims does not prominently name its specific compounding pharmacy partner(s) in consumer-facing materials.
-Patients who want to independently verify their medication's source — checking the pharmacy's state board license number before or after enrolling — find this information difficult to obtain without contacting support.
-For an injectable medication that patients self-administer weekly, pharmacy transparency matters more than for topical or oral products.
+Patients who want to independently verify their medication's source find this difficult without contacting support.

 What to do about it: